DataFire/Integrations/integrations/generated/google_content/README.md

 #### Input
 * input `object`
+  * destinations `array`: If set, only issues for the specified destinations are returned, otherwise only issues for the Shopping destination.
   * maxResults `integer`: The maximum number of account statuses to return in the response, used for paging.
   * merchantId **required** `string`: The ID of the managing account.
 This must be a multi-client account.
   * pageToken `string`: The token returned by the previous request.